-According to Kighali, even today, nursing leaders must identify the environment in which they operate.
-They must build on research studies and identify the areas in which they can be of influence, to establish research groups, and encourage loci of excellence and recognition in research and academic.
+Nursing leaders today must build on research studies in order to identify the areas in which they operate and can be of influence, to establish research groups, and encourage loci of excellence and recognition in research and academics (Keighley, 2004; Rafferty & Traynor, 2004).

-4. Nurses as an individual and their work environment
+Nurses as Individuals and their Work Environment

-The changes in the healthcare system have affected both the immediate and the broader sphere of nursing.
-Healthcare managers assume that the emerging scarcity of nursing manpower in the Western world and the reasons more and more nurses in the Western world today are leaving nursing fall into two main categories: elements affecting the sphere closest to the nurse, such as demanding and changing technological requirements, risk management processes and the increased ease of litigation; and social trends in the broader sphere of the nurses’ environment increasing the nurse’s exposure, such as public media debate and transparency.
+These changes in the healthcare system have affected both the immediate and the broader sphere of nursing.
+Healthcare managers have noted that the reasons for the scarcity of nurses and the high level of nurses who leave the profession, problems throughout the Western world, fall into two main categories.
+The first pertains to elements affecting the sphere closest to nurses, such as demanding and changing technological requirements, risk management processes, and the increased ease of litigation.
+The second is and social trends in the broader sphere of the nurses’ environment, such as nurses’ increased exposure to public debate in the media, or issues of transparency.

-By contrast, other studies show that the loyalty of nurses to their workplace is linked to the level of clinical interest and professional fulfillment in their work.
-These findings, on the one hand, show the importance of challenging and interesting nursing work, and on the other hand depict a work environment that is becoming increasingly complex and demanding from day to day.
+By contrast, other studies show that nurses’ loyalty to their workplace is linked to their level of clinical interest and professional fulfillment in their work.
+These findings show, on the one hand, the importance of challenging and interesting nursing work, and on the other hand depict a work environment that is becoming increasingly complex and demanding.
 Leadership and vision make the difference between coping and avoidance.
-Good leadership creates an atmosphere and a work environment that enable growth and involvement in policy-making.
+Good leadership creates an atmosphere and a work environment that enable growth and involvement in policy-making (Goldberg & Benor, 2004).

-Studies that examined the reasons for stability among nurses in their workplace have found that while wages and benefits are important, they are not a top priority.
-Direct patient care and role development have greater impact on loyalty.
+Studies that examined the factors affecting stability among nurses in their workplace found that while wages and benefits are important, they are not a top priority.
+The opportunity to give direct patient care and role development have greater impact on loyalty.
 A correlation was found between the quality of care and the satisfaction of the nurse who provided the care.
-The Magnet Hospital Recognition Program was launched in the US in 1990 along the same lines.
+The Magnet Hospital Recognition Program was launched in the US in 1990 along these lines.
 Hospitals found to be magnets for nurses, were those offering direct, quality care to their patients.
 Hospital personnel were involved in the definition and development of professional activity and this included the economic management of the department.
-The Magnet model offers professional identification and significance while further empowering nurses, to keep nurses in the workplace and prevent burnout.
+The Magnet Model offers professional identification and significance while further empowering nurses, to keep nurses in the workplace and prevent burnout.

-Missri’s study, ten years after the enactment of the law, returns to the pioneering collection of studies by Spitzer and Golander that examines the attitude of nurses in various clinical fields to the reform as mentioned above.
+A study conducted ten years after the enactment of Israel’s National Health Insurance Law (Missri, 2011), followed up on Spitzer and Golander’s pioneering research (2001), which, as noted, examined the attitudes towards the reform held by nurses in various clinical fields.
 In the absence of further studies on the subject of nurses and health reform, we will present Missri’s main findings.

-The Missri’s encouraging finding is that while the knowledge about the achievements of the law is low, knowledge of the law’s significance for the profession is high (about 80%) in all sectors.
-The study’s recommendations are that action should be undertaken in the field of research and in the involvement of nurses in policy matters.
-In my position as the Head Nurse at Clalit during the years 2008-2018, we promoted the Magnet model in Clalit hospitals.
+Encouragingly, Missri found that while nurses’ knowledge about the achievements of the law was low, their knowledge of the law’s significance for the nursing profession was high (about 80%) in all sectors.
+Missri recommended that action should be undertaken in the field of research and in the involvement of nurses in policy matters.
+In my position as the Head Nurse at Clalit during the years 2008-2018, we promoted the Magnet Model in Clalit hospitals.